-Researchers identify how cells control calcium influxMay 9th, 2013 in Neuroscience /
+Researchers identify how cells control calcium influxMay 9, 2013 by Adam Thomas in Medicine & Health / Neuroscience

 (Medical Xpress)—When brain cells are overwhelmed by an influx of too many calcium molecules, they shut down the channels through which these molecules enter the cells.
 Until now, the "stop" signal mechanism that cells use to control the molecular traffic was unknown.